 Buildings & Energy Efficiency

 Acadia Center is playing a leadership role in developing strategies to reduce building energy use in Maine.
 Maine has some of the oldest building stock in the U.S., with 56% of homes built before 1980, which will require a suite of energy efficiency upgrades.
-Older, leaky homes and buildings mean more wasted heat and dollars escaping and higher energy burdens for home- and small business owners during cold winter months.
-Acadia Center is a member of the Buildings, Infrastructure, and Housing (BIH) Working Group of the Maine Climate Council and has helped develop recommendations to:
+Older, leaky homes and buildings mean more wasted heat and dollars escaping and higher “energy burden”, where too much of a household’s income is going toward energy costs (electricity, home heating, and transportation) rather than rent/mortgage, groceries, and other necessities.
+Building heating in Maine is also heavily reliant on fossil fuels: approximately 61% of Maine households use oil as their primary heating fuel, more than any other state.
+If natural gas, kerosene, and propane are included, 80% of Mainers’ heating comes from fossil fuels.
+Acadia Center was a member of the Buildings, Infrastructure, and Housing (BIH) Working Group of the Maine Climate Council and has helped develop recommendations to:

 - Improve the design and construction of new buildings, including updated and expanded building codes.
-This will promote greater energy efficiency, use of cleaner energy supplies and low-carbon materials, and resilience for individual buildings.
+This will promote greater energy efficiency, use of cleaner energy supplies and low-carbon materials (including mass timber), and resilience for individual buildings.

 - Enhance the efficiency and resiliency of existing buildings by “weatherizing” — reducing air leakage and improving insulation levels.
 This work is particularly important in Maine’s old building stock, including affordable housing, low-income, and rural homes.
 These improvements reduce energy usage and carbon emissions, increase resident comfort, build home equity, and offer opportunities to remediate mold, lead, and other health hazards.